 First of all, the build is solid as expected it to be.
 There is actually nothing wrong on the exterior and with black lead-free paint, the quality and material looks nothing but great.
 We see similarities in Titanium and Platinum series SilverStone PSU.
 Not to mention, the similar kind of material design has been witnessed on some of the Corsair high end PSUs, too.
 The ST 700F Ti confidently serves as SilverStone’s finest PSU in said range for looks and material.
 The unit carries all the Japanese capacitor inside manufactured by Enhance Electronics.
 The PSU offers 120mm fan which delivers 18 dBA on noise.
 Having a depth of 150mm, the unit ensures to fit in every case you like it to be.
 The world’s smallest power supply unit caters the need to be fit in small to full tower cases.
 The Strider 700W Titanium is especially very good for PC builders who are looking for fully modular design, which primarily kills any cable mess inside the case and with flat cables, the cable management is tension free.

 Coming to the performance, despite our limited testing procedure/methods, we definitely go through whatever we observed through it.
-We tested the wattage drawn from wall via our gaming system, which resulted in a 395W out of 700W, which was around 55% load on power supply.
-That looks pretty decent for a Titanium unit as under a rough calculation it’s 93% efficient.
-With 696W on +12V rail, the power output is absolutely perfect for single GPU high-end gaming rig, additionally, it can accommodate some selective power efficient SLIs/crossfires, too.
-Stability, on the other end, is monitored via same digital meter, which showed us the power supply unit has nearly good stability level as part on 12V rail.
+We tested the wattage drawn from wall via our gaming system, which resulted in AC input watts of 395W (AC Input) considered to be around 94% efficient with 371W as output watts at 53% load on 700W capacity unit.
+The ST70F Ti’s power output is absolutely perfect for single GPU high-end gaming rig, additionally, it can accommodate some selective power efficient SLIs/crossfires, too.
+Stability, on the other end, is monitored via same digital meter, which showed us the power supply has nearly good stability level as part on 12V rail.
 The 11.93V was the lowest dip we observed, despite greater Titanium unit, the stability is not excellent neither very good, it’s just quite good and well within standards.
 The +5V and +3.3V stayed on 5.02V and 3.34V as the lowest dip.
 During the tests, we have also closely monitored the fan noise, and under 60% load, the fan was almost inaudible.
 Without Fan-less mode feature, this is an excellent output, all credit goes to manufacturer for facilitating it with FDB technology and excellent control on PCB.

 A few dislikes/lacking however, came up in Titanium series 700W PSU. it appears that there is no Power switch on back of PSU.
 Well, we find this quite strange, though it is an exception but definitely limits the functionality plus, in fact that is, one adverse we concluded.
 We also feel the cable, specifically, the CPU 8/4+4pin (that comes with the PSU) is not comfortably of full length for CPU 8P connector on motherboard, however, that’s one side of story, the good thing is SilverStone packages this PSU with another CPU 8pin connector and that second CPU 8/4+4pin measured at 750mm long unlike the shorter one with 550mm length.
 It completely secures the deal.
 A suggestion wouldn’t hurt: Software control/monitoring feature, which would have been a great addition to the Titanium series, like we have seen in competition.
 So, SilverStone should now focus on adding additional yet advance features into their PSUs for stand out offerings.